AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 # How to migrate your mobile application from SDK v4 to Adobe Experience Platform SDK {#sdkv4-migration}

-Support for the Adobe Experience Platform Mobile version 4 SDKs has ended as of **August 31, 2021**.
+Support for the Adobe Experience Platform Mobile version 4 SDKs has ended as of August 31, 2021.
+If you are still using this legacy version of the SDK, you must update your implementation with Adobe Experience Platform SDK **before end of June 2024**.
 Learn how to migrate to Adobe Experience Plaform SDK in this article.

 >[!IMPORTANT]
->
-> The migration process is irreversible.
 >
 > Please read the document carefully before starting the migration of your SDK V4 mobile application to Adobe Experience Platform SDK.

 ## About the SDK V4 migration

 Adobe Campaign Standard processes mobile applications using SDK V4 as separate applications from those using Adobe Experience Platform SDK.

 After upgrading the Adobe SDK version from v4 to Adobe Experience Platform, mobile applications need to continue using existing application subscriber data and campaigns: a migration is therefore needed.

 >[!NOTE]